-Pili Pala has grown into a thriving small business with a desire to design and create products that are unique and distinct, whilst utilising our self-taught production techniques that incorporate sustainable Tasmanian wood, resin and either our own paintings or vintage paintings.
+Pili Pala has grown into a thriving small business with a desire to design and create products that are unique, distinct and make you smile.
+Whilst utilising self-taught production techniques, we incorporate sustainable Tasmanian wood, resin and either our own paintings or vintage paintings.

 MEET HELEN MANSBRIDGE- FOUNDER, DESIGNER AND MAKER

-Pili Pala started as a hobby for Helen Mansbridge in 2009 when she attended several local markets with her handmade wares.
-Her products proved to be popular and as she expanded the range she gained enough confidence in the business to quit her job and take on Pili Pala full-time at the beginning of 2010.
-Pili Pala now employs 3 staff who work either in the studio or in customer service at market stalls.
-You'll find Helen or Jo every Saturday at our market stall in Salamanca, Tasmania, and even occasionally at other boutique markets in a selection of capital cities throughout Australia.
+Pili Pala started as a hobby for Helen in 2009 when she attended several local markets with her handmade wares.
+Her products proved to be popular and as she expanded the range she gained enough confidence in the business to quit her day job and take on Pili Pala full-time at the beginning of 2010.
+She now employs 3 staff who work either in the studio or in customer service at market stalls.
+You'll find Helen or Lisette every Saturday at our market stall in Salamanca, Hobart, at their retail store in Brooke street Pier (Hobart waterfront) and even at boutique markets in a selection of capital cities throughout Australia.

 With a degree in Speech Pathology, Helen has not had training in Arts, however, the techniques used to create the Pili Pala range are all self-taught and refined after years of trial-and-error.
 The brand has a strong emphasis on designing unique products from the ground up and over time has developed a distinct identity.
 As for the long-term goals for Pili Pala, as far as Helen's concerned; 'the sky's the limit'.